OpenNebula/docs/source/operation/users_groups_management/accounting.rst

 Accounting Output
 =================

 The oneacct command shows individual Virtual Machine history records.
 This means that for a single VM you may get several accounting entries, one for each migration or stop/suspend action.
-A resize or disk/nic attachement will also create a new entry.
+A resize or disk/nic attachment will also create a new entry.

 Each entry contains the complete information of the Virtual Machine, including the Virtual Machine monitoring information.
 By default, only network consumption is reported, see the `Tuning & Extending <#tuning-extending>`__ section for more information.